Cghlewis/data-mgmt-ed-research-book/_book/07-style-guide.md

 When deciding how to structure your project directories (the organization of your operating systems folders and files), there are several things you want to consider.

+**When structuring your folders:**

 - First, consider organizing your directory into a hierarchical folder structure to clearly delineate segments of your projects and improve searchability
   - The alternative to using a folder structure is using metadata and tagging to organize and search for files [@cakici_folders_2017; @staff_how_2019]
 - When creating your folder structure, strike a balance between a deep and shallow structure
   - Too shallow leads to too many files in one folder which is difficult to sort through
-  - Too deep leads to too many clicks to get to one file, plus file paths can max out with too many characters (for example, SharePoint and OneDrive have a path limit of 400 characters[@microsoft_restrictions_nodate])
+  - Too deep leads to too many clicks to get to one file, plus file paths can max out with too many characters.
+A file path includes the full length of both folders and file names
+    - An example file path `W:/team/project/data/wave1/student/survey/projecta-w1-stu-svy-raw.csv`
+  - Examples of file path limits:
+    - SharePoint/OneDrive path limit is 400 characters[@microsoft_restrictions_nodate]
+    - Windows path limit is 260 characters[@alvinashcraft_naming_2022]
 - Create folders that are specific enough that you can limit access
   - For example you will want to limit user access to folders that hold Personally Identifiable Information (PII)
   - To protect any files that you don’t want others to accidentally edit (for example your clean datasets), also consider making some files "read only"
 - Decide if you want an "archive" folder to move old files into or if you want to leave previous versions in the same folder

+**When naming your folders:**

 - Consider setting a character limit on folder names (again to reduce problems with hitting path character limits)
-- Make your folder names meaningful and easy to understand
+- Make your folder names human-readable, meaningful, and easy to interpret
 - Make your folder names machine-readable
   - Don’t use spaces.
-They can break a URL when shared.
+They are not supported by command line applications and can often break a URL when shared.
+    - Use `_` or `-` to separate words
+    - It is worth noting that `_` can be difficult to read when file paths are shared in links that are underlined to denote that the path is clickable (for example when sharing a SharePoint link to a document).
-  - Don't use special characters in your folder names, such as `,`, `%`, `!`, `\`, `/`, or `.`.
+  - With the exception of `-` and `_`, don't use special characters in your folder names.
 Computers assign specific meaning to many of these special characters.
-  - Consider using _ or - to separate words
+    - Examples include but are not limited to `?`, `.`, `*`, `\`, `/`, `+`, `'`, `&`, `"`
 - Be consistent with capitalization (use only lower case for example)

 **Example directory structure style guide**